destenson/iMemoized/README.md

 The call signatue for iMemoize.memoize is: `iMemoize.memoize(function,keyProperty=null)`

+CAUTION: Use the `keyProperty` with care.
+Supporting the memoization of function calls that have objects in their argument lists can cause unexpected results.
+The memoizer has no way to know what, if any, properties are used as part of the function logic.
+If the function logic uses property values that may change between function calls, then memoization should should not be applied to the function.
+Simply not specifying `keyProperty` will result in calls that always evaluate the original function.

 The memozied methods or functions also have their own method, `flush`, which can be used to clear the memo cache, e.g.: `func.flush()`

 # Release History

+2016-07-06 v0.0.5 - Updated README to note lack of support for Safari for memoize enabling constructors.

+2016-07-05 v0.0.4 - Updated README

 2016-07-02 v0.0.3 - Added support for memoizing function that take objects as arguments.
 Added unit tests.